MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/api-ref/push-service.md

 The Push service on the MobileFirst Server is exposed over a REST API endpoint that can be directly accessed by non-mobile clients.
 You can use the REST API runtime services for Push for registrations, subscriptions, messages, and retrieving tags.
 Paging and filtering is supported for database persistence in both Cloudant and SQL.

-This REST API endpoint is protected by OAuth which requires the clients [to be confidential clients]({{site.baseurl}}/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/) and also possess the required access scopes in their OAuth access tokens that is passed by a designated HTTP header.
+These REST API endpoints are protected by OAuth which requires the clients [to be confidential clients]({{site.baseurl}}/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/) and also possess the required scope(s) in their OAuth access tokens that is passed by a designated HTTP header.